learn-co-curriculum/fe-css-fundamentals/README.md

 }
 ```

-To apply the two classes we simply use a space to separate their names,
+To apply the two classes we simply use a space to separate their names.

 ```html
 <p class="thick alert">Warning...</p>